Glencor Driving School logo

 Review On Google

-Elisha Bennison of Bourtreehill, Driving Lesson Testimonial
+Elisha Bennison of Bourtreehill, Driving Lesson Review

 Before I started my lessons, I was very anxious on the road with other drivers due to being a passenger in a crash and thought I would be a nightmare to teach.
 Right from the start Dave was always patient, calm and understanding.
 He would walk me through each point to improve and was very knowledgeable about the road and how to prepare for my test.
 I'm happy to say I passed my driving test first time and it wouldn't have been possible without Dave as my instructor.